R-Saunders/R-Saunders/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 💡 It's a work in progress I am excited to debut.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🤔 It will be my first portfolio so feedback is very welcome!
 3️⃣ Another website on it's way for my partner.
+4️⃣ The Box Model - A single page site to serve as an educational tool for those learning about the box model within CSS.

 ## 📖 Experience & Skills
 🖋️ Content writing from blogs to general webpages and full articles.
 I have written blog posts for [Norfolk Developers](https://www.norfolkdevelopers.com/) & [Tech Educators](https://techeducators.co.uk/).